jortuck/RoboticsWebsite/README.md

 # Husky Robotics Website

 This is the GitHub repository for the new Husky Robotics Website.
-It is built using Nuxt, a free and open source JavaScript library based on Vue.js, Nitro, and Vite.
+It is built using Nuxt, a free and open-source JavaScript library based on Vue.js, Nitro, and Vite.
 In addition, it uses Tailwind CSS for styling, and Nuxt Content for content management.
 Here are the links to the relevant documentation:

 - [Nuxt](https://nuxt.com/docs/)